juany0/juany0/README.md

 - 🔭 I’m currently working on **personal projects.**

-- 🌱 I’m currently learning **React and other frameworks and laberies.**
+- 🌱 I’m currently learning **React and other frameworks and libraries.**

 - 👨‍💻 All of my projects are available at [*I'm currently building my portfolio.*](*I'm currently building my portfolio.*)